Responsibilities and roles of EPHEA Committee members

 President and Vice-President

 The president will have background in either staff or student equity and will advocate on behalf of the Executive Committee and members appropriately.
 If expertise is staff equity they will most commonly interact with WGEA and other related organisations.
 If expertise is in student equity they will liaise with the Department of Education and the National Centre for Student Equity in Higher Education.
-This may include a position on the NCSEHE’s Advisory Board. t is desirable to have the President and Vice-President to have expertise in different areas.
+This may include a position on the NCSEHE’s Advisory Board.
+It is desirable to have the President and Vice-President to have expertise in different areas.

 Treasurer